 Exit , ExitCode

 An integer between -2147483648 and 2147483647 (can be an expression) that is returned to its caller when the script exits.
 This code is accessible to any program that spawned the script, such as another script (via RunWait) or a batch (.bat) file.
 If omitted, ExitCode defaults to zero.
 Zero is traditionally used to indicate success.

-Otherwise, the Exit command terminates the current thread.
+If the script is not terminated, the Exit command terminates the current thread.
 In other words, the stack of subroutines called directly or indirectly by a menu, timer, or hotkey subroutine will all be returned from as though a Return were immediately encountered in each.
 If used directly inside such a subroutine -- rather than in one of the subroutines called indirectly by it -- Exit is equivalent to Return.

-ExitApp, OnExit, Functions, Gosub, Return, Threads, #Persistent
+ExitApp, OnExit(), OnExit, Functions, Gosub, Return, Threads, #Persistent